SirDifferential/website/whoami.md

 # Who am I

 My name is Jesse Kaukonen.
 I'm a programmer and computer enthusiast located in Espoo, Finland.
 I've been interested in computers and video games since my early childhood when I had an Amiga 500, which I still have in working order on my desk.
-My interests lay mainly in parallel computing, 3D and graphics programming, hardware programming, video games and procedural generation.
-I'm not interested in web development / mobile phones if I can avoid it.
-I prefer programming in C, C++ and Python.
+My interests lay mainly in parallel computing, code optimization, hardware programming, 3D and graphics programming, video games, and procedural generation.
+I'm not interested in web development / mobile devices if I can avoid it.
+I prefer programming in C for its simplicity and understandable ecosystem.

+Beyond software development, I also write novels and do art (mostly for the novels).

 ## Professional

-### Nets Oy
+### Nexi Digital Finland
 #### Payment terminals (2021 - present)

-At Nets my work involves credit & debit card payment terminals, mostly in LUA.
+At Nexi Digital Finland my work involves credit & debit card payment terminals.
+My role specifically is focused on the business logic inside the physical device into which the customer inserts their credit card.

+Assorted technologies I work with: C, LUA, Kotlin, Java, Javascript, Nodejs, Linux, Android, EMV, APDU, Ghidra

 ### Delicode Ltd
 #### Software developer (2014 - 2021)